 OUR MISSION

-To create or acquire profitable and sustainable businesses and investments that provide substantial opportunities for the members of the Eastern Band of Cherokee Indians.
+To create or acquire profitable and sustainable businesses and investments that provide substantial opportunities for the Eastern Band of Cherokee Indians.

 KITUWAH ECONOMIC DEVELOPMENT BOARD